"False"

 Humlab conducts projects in digital pedagogical development for research and educational purposes.
 We are also engaged in developing physical environments best suited for hybrid meetings and lectures.

-Humlab plays a key role in several, varied projects in education and training at undergraduate and at tertiary levels outside of academia.
-Our staff are actively developing formats and methods for hybrid presentations, lectures and meetings to accommodate new working environments following the Covid pandemic.
+Humlab plays a key role in several, varied projects in education and training at undergraduate- and doctoral levels, as well as tertiary levels outside of academia.
+Our staff are actively developing formats and methods for hybrid presentations and lectures.
+We also arrange AI Literacy workshops, aimed at strengthening general competence in artificial intelligence.

-For example, we have contributed with technical expertise and method development in:
+As examples of pedagogical development, we have contributed technical expertise and method development in:

 The Rave project which developed methods for revealing linguistic stereotyping using digital media.
 Rave sought to find methods for raising awareness on matters related to language stereotyping among teacher trainees, and other professional programs.